Zilard0/Backups/Summer 2022/CHEM4502/Chapters/Chapter 9.md

 	 $$E=\frac{\int\psi^{*}\hat H\psi dr}{\int\psi^{*}\psi dr}$$
 * $E_{+}$ is more stable than separated fragments, leads to chemical bond
 * $E_{+}$ is more stable than separated fragments, leads to chemical bond
+* J is repulsive, K is attractive
+* Bonding can only be explained with K, and is therefore only adequately described by QM
+* $E_{+}<E_{-}$, so ground state has a bond at every R
+* **Note that multi-electron systems are impossible to solve**.
+However, we can approximate the solutions of them by using multiple single electron wavefunctions ($H_{2}$ for example)
+* The spin does not affect the approximation that much btw
+* LCAO-MOs are populated according to Pauli Exclusion Principle
+* MO theory also predicts bond orders and magnetism
+* Magnetism: Unpaired electrons
 ### Types of MOs
 * $\sigma$: contains electron density on the internuclear axis
 * $\pi$: contains one nodal plane inclusive of internuclear axis